 To improve state-of-the-art fatigue modeling technology to account for individual differences in fatigue and performance.

-Fatigue models that incorporate individual differences to allow for improved driver scheduling.
+Fatigue models that incorporate individual differences to allow for improved driver scheduling and route planning.

 Pulsar Informatics, Inc.